Logo

 Finally – and perhaps this is the most important insight from this work – technical managers can demonstrate their leadership as mentors and role models and bring transparency to the role’s challenges and benefits through their own professional recognition.

 Jodie Chatfield is head of technical services (life sciences) at the University of Nottingham.
 Lindsay Davies is learning and development manager at the UK Institute for Technical Skills and Strategy.
-Jodie has been shortlisted in the Outstanding Technician of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+Jodie was named the Outstanding Technician of the Year in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.